y2kstack/gavlaaaaaaaa.github.io/_posts/2016-08-09-CDH-Docker.md

 ## What's Next?

 That's it for Part 1 of this series.
-In the next parts of this series I am going to show how to install and configure **Apache Kafka**, build a Kafka application to stream data into our cluster and then serve this data to a Pentaho BA report and CDE dashboard.
+In the next parts of this series I am going to show how to install and configure **Apache Kafka**, build a Kafka and Spak application to ingest and transform data and then serve this data to a Pentaho BA report and CDE dashboard.

 Make sure you follow me on [Twitter](http://www.twitter.com/gavlaaaaaaaa) and [subscribe to my weekly newsletter](http://eepurl.com/b8r2XH) so you dont miss out on the rest of the series!